MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 search.appverid: MET150
 f1.keywords:
 - NOCSH
-description: Learn about the new Microsoft Teams desktop client for Windows.
-Try out new features and provide feedback.
+description: Learn about the new Microsoft Teams client.
-appliesto:
 - Microsoft Teams
 ms.localizationpriority: high
 ---

 # The new Microsoft Teams desktop client

 >[!Important]
 >We have updated the offical name of classic Teams as follows:</br>